-In today’s report we shall focus on how retail clients can design ratio spreads.
+In today’s report, we shall focus on how retail clients can design ratio spreads.
 We shall also look into the objectives of a ratio trader.
-First let us find out what a ratio spread is.
-In conventional terms, a ratio spread is an option trading methodology in which a trader combines a number of long and short positions and considers it as a single trade.
+First, let us find out what a ratio spread is.
+In conventional terms, a ratio spread is an options trading methodology in which a trader combines several long and short positions and considers it as a single trade.
 You can think of it as a bouquet which comprises of different flowers but is sold as one single unit.

 Two Different Market Types If you notice closely, markets can be classified under two distinct categories based on the shift in options Vega.
 Either the market can be hit with high volatility or will witness a period of low volatility.
 To design a profitable ratio, the trader must accurately calculate whether the options implied volatility will rise or is likely to drop.
 The idea here is to design a spread that fits these two parameters also keeping in mind the time till expiry.
 It is very similar to shifting gears in an automobile depending on the condition of the road and the speed of the vehicle.
 If the road is bumpy, the driver slows down the vehicle and the gears are shifted down to induce more thrust and keep the momentum intact.

 Ratios For Low Volatility In practice, retail clients can also design ratios.
 All they need to do is analyze whether the implied volatility is low or high.
 During a low volatility phase, front spreads or vertical spreads are effective.
 In a front spread, several options are sold than purchased.
 This is a ratio which is built when volatility decreases.
 A front ratio spread will generate returns when the volatility drops.
 It is similar to the trade we had showcased in our article on 15th February, 2023 .
 The ratio comprised of Buying in 2 lots of 40,500 Put option and Selling in 1 lot of 41,300 and 41,100 Put options and 42,000 Call option.